grokify/go-nist-sp-800-53/docsrc/rev5/high_uplift/cp.md

 provider contingency plans are reviewed to ensure that the plans meet organizational contingency requirements;

-evidence of contingency testing by providers is obtained {{ insert: param, cp-08.04_odp.01 }}.
+evidence of contingency testing by providers is obtained frequency at which to obtain evidence of contingency testing by providers is defined;.

-evidence of contingency training by providers is obtained {{ insert: param, cp-08.04_odp.02 }}.
+evidence of contingency training by providers is obtained frequency at which to obtain evidence of contingency training by providers is defined;.

 Contingency planning policy